aklivity/zilla-docs/src/get-started/quickstart/sse.md

 Navigate to the browser [http://localhost:8080/index.html](http://localhost:8080/index.html).

 ::: note Wait for the services to start
-If the page won't load the likely cause is Zilla and Kafka are still starting up.
+If the page won't load the likely cause is Zilla and the SSE server are still starting up.
 :::

 ### Click `Go`